-- 11. The phrase 'is not expected to make any further expenditure on construction operations' needs clarification. - 12.
+- 10. The phrase 'is not expected to make any further expenditure on construction operations' needs clarification. - 11.
 Deemed contractors are often large businesses and the definition of 'construction operations' is very wide and can include insignificant works such as minor decoration.
-If even such minor construction works would preclude an 'election' under this section because it would be unreasonable not to except such minor on-going ad-hoc works, it appears impractical.
+If even such minor construction works would preclude an 'election' under this section because it would be unreasonable not to except such minor on-going ad-hoc works, it appears impractical. - 12.
+We instead favour wording such as '...if a person is not expected to incur more than £3m in the next 12 months on construction operations...'.
+Alternatively, a de minimis threshold could apply.